Coherent and Multi-modality Image Inpainting via Latent Space Optimization: Introduction

 \section{Introduction}

-The development of text-to-image models like Stable Diffusion~\cite{ldm} and DALL-E 2~\cite{dalle2} has led to remarkable visual results, paving the way for editing images through text inputs~\cite{instructpix2pix}.
-However, text-based editing alone often falls short of achieving the precise modifications desired by users.
-Consequently, multimodal control tools such as ControlNet~\cite{controlnet} and IP-Adapter~\cite{ip-adapter} address this limitation by enabling more diverse and accurate image generation controls.
-Despite these advancements, these methods are unable to insert arbitrary edits that seamlessly fit into the image, making diffusion model-based inpainting essential for preserving the background while altering specific regions.
+\IEEEPARstart{T}{he} development of text-to-image models like Stable Diffusion~\cite{ldm} and DALL-E 2~\cite{dalle2} has led to remarkable visual results, paving the way for editing images through text inputs~\cite{instructpix2pix}.
+However, text-based editing alone often falls short of achieving the precise modifications desired by users, e.g. incorrect placement of objects, unintended changes in unrelated areas .
+To address this limitation, methods, such as ControlNet~\cite{controlnet} and IP-Adapter~\cite{ip-adapter}, introduce multimodal controls, offering greater diversity and accuracy in controlling image generation.
+Despite these advancements, the existing editing or inpainting methods often struggle with integrating arbitrary edits seamlessly into existing images, particularly when preserving fine details and background coherence is essential~\cite{blendeddiffusion,bld,instructpix2pix,edict,ddpminvert}.

 Utilizing diffusion models for inpainting is primarily achieved via two main approaches: model fine-tuning and latent/pixels blending.
-Fine-tuning methods either further tune the diffusion model~\cite{ldm,smartbrush,imageneditor} or train additional neural networks as conditions for the diffusion model~\cite{magic} according to the loss from unmasked/background region.
-They often produce outputs misaligned with the original domain or require retraining for unseen conditions, limiting their practicality and effectiveness.
-In contrast, latent blended diffusion methods~\cite{bld} simply concatenate the latent vectors of the unmasked region and masked region with conditions guided.
-Although efficient and compatible with multiple conditions, this simple mixing strategy usually leads to semantic inconsistency because it does not fully account for the complex relationships and dependencies between different image regions.
-Therefore, we aim to combine the advantages of both approaches, achieving efficiency and high-quality image generation.
-Considering the potent generative and expressive capabilities of current diffusion models, we believe that finding latent vectors that can create coherent inpainted images while adhering to prompts across various modalities is a more effective solution.
+Fine-tuning methods involve either further tuning the diffusion model~\cite{ldm,smartbrush,imageneditor} or training additional network blocks~\cite{magic} based on the loss from the unmasked/background region.
+However, these methods often generate content within the masked region that is incompatible with the original domain, and they require retraining for unseen conditions, which limits their practicality and scalability.
+In contrast, latent blended diffusion methods~\cite{blendeddiffusion, bld} take a simpler approach by concatenating the latent vectors or pixels of the unmasked and masked regions with guided conditions, leveraging the diffusion process as priors to merge these parts.
+While efficient and compatible with multimodal prompts as condition, this strategy often results in semantic inconsistencies due to its inability to fully capture the complex relationships between different image regions.
+Given the shortcomings of these methods, we explore an alternative approach that leverages the unmasked region more effectively to guide the generative process.
+This direction aims to improve the coherence and quality of inpainted images while maintaining compatibility with diverse input modalities and preserving computational efficiency.